Michael4170/PVEF-Core/Mission-Making.md

 **The whole rule is: place an ambient patrol spawn point at a base and it is gated.**

 Use `AmbientPatrolSpawnpoint_USSR.et` (`{A73205DEA8361F26}`), OPFOR-affiliated from birth — one less runtime mutation than the FIA variant vanilla bases ship with.
+Arland's are in `AI_Bases.layer` if you would rather copy a working one.

 Three ways a spawn point gets claimed by a base, in priority order: